Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Exocrine glands

-Answer is B: The suffix “-some” refers to small body or organelle within a cell.
+Answer is B: The suffix “-some” refers to small body or organelle within a cell. - What does simple columnar epithelial tissue refer to?
+Tissue with:

 A. A single layer of cells longer than they are wide.